mahozad/vectors/README.md

  - To blend color of overlapping object, change the blend mode of the top object (in fill and stroke window)

+ - To cut an outline of a path *p1* around it in another path *p2*, after duplicating the *p1*, instead of scaling the whole duplicated object add stroke to it and increase its width.
+   Then convert the stroke to path and then do the difference.

+ - The vector can be scrolled in Chrome by holding the Shift key and dragging the image

 ---

 The script can be executed by: